axelarnetwork/webdocs/docs/intro.md

 Axelar validators facilitate cross-chain connections by participating in the following activities:

-- Block creation on the Axelar blockchain
+- Maintaining the Axelar blockchain with its decentralized and permisionless validator set
-- Multi-party cryptography protocols for passing general messages between blockchains
+- Reaching consensus on cross-chain transactions and events that occur on other blockchains
-- Reaching consensus on events that occur on other blockchains
+- Running multiparty cryptography protocols for passing general messages between blockchains